-Radiation is a "local therapy" because it does not affect your entire body.
-Radiation uses high-energy X-rays or particles to destroy or slow the growth of cancer cells in the bone.
-This therapy helps most if you have only one or two bone metastases.
+Radiation is a "local treatment" because it does not affect your entire body.
+It uses high-energy X-rays or particles to destroy or slow the growth of cancer cells in the bone.
+It helps most if you have only one or two bone metastases.
 You may receive it alone or combined with other types of treatment.

 How it works.
-From a machine outside the body, a beam of radiation focuses on the bone metastasis.
+A machine focuses a beam of radiation on the bone metastasis.
 This treatment, called external beam radiation, lasts only a few minutes.
-You may receive radiation therapy in one large dose or in smaller amounts over several treatments.
+You may receive radiation in one large dose or in smaller amounts over several treatments.

 Possible side effects.
-Early, temporary side effects of radiation therapy depend on where the location being treated, but may include:
+Early, temporary side effects depend on the location being treated, but may include: